The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 Access Earth.
 A free website being developed into an app that shows you accessible places in your neighborhood.

 Toilet Finder.
 A free app that lets you search for accessible, free toilets near you.

 Roger Voice.
-A free app that turns speech to text and text to speech in real time to allow you to make and receive phone calls.
+A free app that turns speech to text and text to speech in real-time, allowing you to make and receive phone calls.

 Dragon Anywhere.
-A free mobile dictation app that turns your speech to text.
+A free mobile dictation app that turns your speech into text.